filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/multisig/index.md

 func Propose(params ProposeParams) ProposeReturn {...}
 ```

-Propose a token transfer transaction for signers to approve, the proposer automatically approves this transaction.
+Propose a token transfer transaction for signers to approve.
+The proposer automatically approves this transaction.

 `uint` ProposeMethodNum = 1696838335.